Summaw/Discord-Account-Account-Generator-/README.md

 Discord Account Generator that is easy to edit and learn from

 Commands
-<prefix add new file> Makes a new file from the channel
+$addnewfile Makes a new file from the channel
-<prefix bulk restock> Restocks a service from the channel
+$restock Restocks a service from the channel
-<prefix gen service name> Gen the account
+$gen Gen the account
-<prefix help> Shows command list
+$help Shows command list
-<prefix repo> Shows where to download the source at
+$repo Shows where to download the source at
-<prefix restock> Restock a file from the text channel
+$restock Restock a file from the text channel
-<prefix stock> Shows a list of all accounts instock
+$stock Shows a list of all accounts instock

 How to setup
 Step 1: Go to Discord Developer panel